DCtheTall/twilly/README.md

-# twilly 📱💬
+# Twilly 📱💬

-Writing the back end of an SMS web application with Twilio should be easy, and `twilly` was created to greatly simplify the process of writing such applications.
+Writing the back end of an SMS web application with Twilio should be easy, and Twilly was created to greatly simplify the process of writing such applications.

-`twilly` is a Node.js library that can be used with TypeScript or JavaScript as middleware for an Express.js app, it works in conjunction with the Twilio API to allow you to defined complex SMS interactions for your users with ease.
+Twilly is a Node.js library that can be used with TypeScript or JavaScript and integrates with Express.js.
+It works in conjunction with the Twilio API to allow you to defined complex SMS interactions for your users with ease.

 The design of the library's exposed interface was built with one goal in mind, make